-Sometimes it can be challenging to decide the best way to speak with a boss, leading to the need for resources of feedback for manager examples.
-While it might be stressful to provide this feedback, it can also be important to do so.
+Sometimes it can be challenging to decide the best way to speak with a boss, especially if you have one of those Type A personality bosses.
+We provide these resources for feedback for managers with examples.
+While it might be stressful to speak to your boss, it is important to figure out a way to do it.

 Your input can give them room to improve, but you might worry that the power dynamics of your work environment and relationship can make a delicate situation seem impossible to navigate well.